 Tip #2: Hooping Tips

 Remove the tear away stabilizer from the last hooping to reduce the stabilizer "bulk".
 Roll the excess fabric in a tube shape and use clips to hold the excess fabric out of the way.

 This will prevent the fabric from accidently catching under the hoop.

 Tip #3: Unusual Embroidery Instructions:

 Needle Alignment: This is placed first in the stitching order to align the needle exactly where it goes.
 It is strictly for needle placement and not to be sewn out (unless indicated).
-If it is accidently sewn out it will look like a crosshair.
+If it is accidently sewn out t will look like a crosshair.
 Pick it out!

 Placement Line: This is a line that is to be sewn out without thread over an existing line to ensure correct placement.
 It is an alignment tool for connecting one hooping to another.

-The blank line after the thread color: Thread Purple # (Write your thread Color # on the line) It will help you remember what color you used when you return to embroidering.
+The blank line after the thread color: Thread Purple #\\\\\ (Write your thread Color # on the line) It will help you remember what color you used when you return to embroidering.

 Combo Hoops: These designs are created for hoops larger than 8"x 12".
 I have combined 1 or 2 hoopings into one larger hooping, created for larger hoops.
 All other designs are made for 8"x12" hoops.

-Tip #4: Ironing/Pressing Place the embroidered background fabric wrong side up, over a wool mat.
+Tip #4: Ironing/Pressing

+Place the embroidered background fabric wrong side up, over a wool mat.
 Padding the stitches with a wool mat won't crush them.
 I usually spray with starch and then press the fabric.

-Tip #5: Trimming the Blocks For best accuracy, use a square ruler to trim all the blocks.
+Tip #5: Trimming the Blocks

+For best accuracy, use a square ruler to trim all the blocks.
 Place the square ruler on the block lining up two sides, then trim.
 Trimming with a 6" x 24" ruler is not as accurate and leads to slips and miss-cuts.
 If you have difficulty keeping a ruler from moving when you cut, place double sided tape on the side that goes against the fabric!
-Also, using quilting gloves or tape helps to hold it in place!
+Also, using quilting gloves helps to hold it in place!

 Tip #6 "Sewing without Thread" aka "Walk the Line"

 Icons used for the "Broken Thread" or "Advance Icon" shown above.

 Every machine has a button where you can advance forward or move backwards through a design.
 This is usually used when you "break a needle" or "run out of bobbin thread" and you need to backup to replace stitches.
 I use this feature to advance forward through a design to "Walk the Placement Line" or "sew without thread."
 As you advance through Color #1 Placement Line, drop the needle often to check the position of the needle on the fabric to make sure you are following the Placement Line.
-Watch my video on my website.
-Preparing the Fabric with Terial Magic Cutting and Marking the Fabric How to find the First Stitch on your brand of machine